monogon-dev/NetMeta/README.md

     ip6tables -t nat -I OUTPUT -o $INTERFACE -j NFLOG $MOD_STATISTIC $NFLOG_CONFIG

-For Linux hosts, there's a custom agent on the roadmap that directly pushes to Kafka and avoid the sFlow detour.
+For Linux hosts, there's a custom agent on the roadmap that directly pushes to Kafka to avoid the sFlow detour and get better data that includes the flow direction.
 In the meantime, hsflowd is your best bet for collecting samples from a host.

 ### nxtOS